No matter who it's from, this well-meaning advice falls on deaf (or enraged) single ears.

 These five snippets of well-meaning advice to singles top Anderson's list of worst offenses.
 Here's why.

-What's Heard: "This can come off sounding like you're passing judgment on effort," says Anderson.
-"It's better to encourage a single person to explore new relationships to the extent they are comfortable and to extend themselves in ways that feel natural and not forced."
+What They Hear: "This can come off sounding like you're passing judgment on effort," says Anderson.
+"It's better to encourage a single person to explore new relationships to the extent they're comfortable and to extend themselves in ways that feel natural and not forced."

-What's Heard: This implies that at some point, a point that the single friend or loved one has reached, she is no longer allowed to be discriminating, says Anderson.
-"This sends single women the message that their time to be choosy is up, that it's now time to go out and pick up any chump."
+What They Hear: This implies that at some point, she's no longer allowed to be discriminating," says Anderson.
+"This sends single women the message that their time to be choosy is up and that it's now time to go out and pick up any chump."

-What's Heard: This can send the signal that the single person is simply not doing enough speed dating, Internet dating or blind dating — or worse, that she isn't living a full enough life.
-"Singles are not by definition hiding out in their closets curled up in the fetal position all day," says Anderson.
-"Most are likely working, meeting friends out for dinner and events, working out."
+What They Hear: This can send the signal that the single person is simply not doing enough speed dating, Internet dating or blind dating — or worse, that she isn't living a full enough life.
+"Singles are not, by definition, hiding out in their closets curled up in the fetal position all day," says Anderson.
+"Most are likely working, meeting friends out for dinner and events, and working out."